Ore railway station: Facilities

-Today, there are two platforms linked by a footbridge.
-Both platforms have shelters and modern help points.
-Ore station has been unstaffed since a booking office fire in the late 1980s, although the station has a self-service ticket machine available for ticket purchases.
-The station has step-free access to the Ashford bound platform only.
+There are two platforms, linked by a footbridge; both have shelters and modern help points.
+Ore station has been unstaffed since a booking office fire in the late 1980s, although the station has a self-service ticket machine available for purchases.
+The station has step-free access to the Ashford-bound platform only.

 The area has in the past been a hotspot for vandalism but is now covered comprehensively by CCTV.
-It is scheduled for re-development in the future which may involve the station being renamed to either Hastings East or Ore Valley.
+It is scheduled for redevelopment in the future, which may involve the station being renamed to either Hastings East or Ore Valley.

 Services

-Ore station is the terminus for electric East Coastway services.

-Trains terminating and restarting at this station run forward into a turnaround siding which runs adjacent to the Marshlink Line as far as Ore Tunnel.
-Ore is also the start of the single-track section on the Marshlink Line.

-Off-peak, all services at Ore are operated by Southern using DMUs and EMUs.

-The typical off-peak service in trains per hour is:
+Services at Ore are operated by two train operating companies; the typical service in trains per hour/day (tph/tpd) is: